 - Sadly, an average of 22 people die each day because organs they needed were unavailable.

-Join MTN at the kick off of National Donate Life Month on April 7 for the annual Donate Life Legacy Walk at Berkley Riverfront Park to honor donor heroes and celebrate life.
+Join MTN on May 11 for the annual Donate Life Legacy Walk at Berkley Riverfront Park to honor donor heroes and celebrate life.
 This event is an opportunity for everyone with a connection to donation and transplantation to come together.